Petzl Spirit Express Review

-Most of the wiregate carabiners in this review have an exposed not in the nose that can snag on any number of things.
-Wiregates tend to be less expensive to manufacture, which is why some models, like the CAMP USA Orbit Wire Express, cost significantly less per draw.
+Most of the wiregate carabiners in this review have an exposed notch in the nose that can snag on any number of things.
+Wiregates tend to be less expensive to manufacture, which is why some models cost significantly less per draw.
 However, the notch in the gate can make life more of a hassle when cleaning routes.
 If you climb on steep terrain or hate wrassling with your draws at every bolt, look for a draw with keylocking carabiners instead.

 The current Spirit carabiner was updated several years ago now and uses the latest "I-beam" construction to reduce weight.
-At 3.3 ounces per quickdraw, it's several ounces lighter than most of the other high-performance sport draws out there, like the Black Diamond LiveWire (3.9 ounces) and the DMM Alpha Sport (3.8 ounces).
+At 3.2 ounces per short quickdraw, it's about one ounce lighter than most of the other high-performance sport draws out there.
 That means that you'll save about half a pound with a dozen of the Spirits on your harness instead of the other ones.

 While the Spirit Express is light for a sport draw, as you can see from the chart above, there are a lot of lighter options out there for alpine or long multi-pitch routes.
-If you mostly trad climb, then something like the Wild country Astro or Black Diamond Oz would be more appropriate.
 However, for an onsight sport rack, the Spirits are hard to beat.

-We liked the way this quickdraw handled, and it was again a standout performer in this category as well.
+We like the way this quickdraw handles, and it is again a standout performer in this category as well.
 The full-sized carabiners feel great in all hand sizes, and we never experienced any cross-clipping on our harness like we did with several of the wiregate quickdraws.

 Petzl uses their "String," an exterior rubber positioner, for the bottom carabiner.
 This keeps the dogbone from wearing out in that area and prevents the carabiner from rotating into an unsafe position.
-The String is lower profile than CAMP's exterior positioner, which made them sit better on our harnesses.
+The String is lower profile than CAMP's exterior positioner, which makes them sit better on our harnesses.
 The good side of an exterior positioner is that you can replace it once it's worn out, but the downside is that it leaves the potential for user error.
-The Spirit Express comes pre-assembled with the String, but you should always double check that the bottom carabiner is inserted through both the sling and the rubber String before using it for the first time.
-At least one fatality is known to have occurred due to improperly placed exterior positioners.
+The Spirit Express comes pre-assembled with the String, but you should always double-check that the bottom carabiner is inserted through both the sling and the rubber String before using it for the first time.

 Ease of Grabbing